iyyel/conways-game-of-life/README.md

 ### Built With

-This implementation of **Game of Life** is built using the following technologies:
+This implementation of the **Game of Life** is built using the following technologies:

 * [Scala 3](https://www.scala-lang.org/)
 * [Scala.js](https://www.scala-js.org/)